texas delivery rate trends

 Electric delivery rates pay for the infrastructure that gets power to your home or business.

+While electricity supply is deregulated in most of Texas, the Public Utility Commission of Texas regulates your local utility company.
 Each utility company must submit proof of their infrastructure and delivery costs.
 And they receive a guaranteed rate of return on that investment, to pay for these essential services.

 How Much is the Power Delivery Charge in Texas?